 Sara bravely searched for ways to come to terms with her inner battle.

 "I have been in talk therapy for many years, moving one baby step at a time," said Sara.
-But when Sara got married, and life happened, she realized she wasn't as far along as she would have likes and decided to kick it up a notch.
+But when Sara got married, and life happened, she realized she wasn't as far along as she would have liked and decided to kick it up a notch.

 At a veteran's meeting, Sara met Jeff Hensley, Equest's Hooves for Heroes program counselor and former Navy fighter pilot.

 "Just overhearing the discussion about Hooves for Heroes, I immediately took interest and connected.
 The following day I emailed Jeff to see how I could get involved," Sara said.

 For Sara, the effects of working with horses were immediate and profound.

-When asked why she feels that working with the therapy horses has been so effective for her, Sara explains, "For me, the unique thing is that the don't care about what you've been through.
+When asked why she feels that working with the therapy horses has been so effective for her, Sara explains, "For me, the unique thing is that they don't care about what you've been through.
 You can visually see that they are mimicking what you are feeling; if you are having a hard time and you really need some love."

 She recalls that this was true of her very first encounter with an Equest horse.